Zorg Zonder Grenzen

 Problem

-For immigrants and newcomers, the process of finding the right mental health care is often more difficult due to cultural differences and language barriers.
+For immigrants and newcomers, the process of finding the right mental health care is often more difficult because of cultural differences and language barriers.

 The goal